Titus-Bitek/AdventureTravelers/README.md

 **Itinerary Planning**; Users can create personalized travel itineraries by adding destinations, dates, activities, and notes.
 They can easily manage and modify their itineraries according to their preferences.

-**Real-time Weather Updates**; The pp provides real-time weather updates for selected destinations, helping users plan their trips accordingly.
+**Real-time Weather Updates**; The app provides real-time weather updates for selected destinations, helping users plan their trips accordingly.

 **Travel Recommendations**; Users can discover curated travel recommendations and suggestions for popular destinations, including must-visit places, local attractions, and hidden gems.